 The brass breakarch dial has a finely matted centre with apertures for the false pendulum and date.
 The arch has subsidiary dials for strike/silent and chime/not chime and a sector indicating the eight tunes with a recessed plaque signed ‘Isaac Du Hamel, London.’

-The three train fusee movement has a large pin barrel across the top of the back plate which plays eight tunes via 20 hammers on 10 bells.
-In between the plates is a small pin barrel with six hammers chiming the quarters.
+The three train fusee movement has a large pin barrel across the top of the back plate which plays eight tunes via 20 hammers on 10 bells every three hours or on demand.
+In between the plates is a small pin barrel with six hammers chiming the quarters via a pull repeat cord.
 It has nine knopped pillars, a beautifully engraved back plate and verge escapement.